October 11, 2018

 A recent study showed that AlignRT when combined with DIBH effectively prevented radiation-induced abnormalities in blood flow to the heart.
 Of the breast cancer patients treated, 0% showed these abnormalities after six months.
 This compares to a previous study without AlignRT or DIBH, where 27% of patients showed new abnormalities in blood flow to the heart six months after radiation therapy.

-My clinical philosophy is to provide high-quality guideline-based care while caring for my patients as if they were my family.
-I am excited to incorporate another tool to help fight cancer aggressively even as I continue to protect my patients both in the short term and years to come.
+Our clinical philosophy is to provide high-quality guideline-based care while caring for my patients as if they were my family.
+We are excited to incorporate another tool to help fight cancer aggressively even as we continue to protect my patients both in the short term and years to come.